Terminal management via RS232 and API

 By default, ability to authorize in the CLI of TrueConf Group via SSH is limited by the settings of the endpoint operating system.
 After three unsuccessful authorization attempts (entering an incorrect password), the ability to connect is blocked.
 To unblock it, you need to restart the endpoint or its OS.

 Step 1.
-To connect to the terminal from the command line, you first need to set up an access key on the device that will be used to connect to TrueConf Group:
+To connect to the terminal from the command line, you must first set the access key on the device from which you will connect to TrueConf Group:

-In the control panel, go to the section.
+In the control panel, navigate to the Settings → Maintenance → Permissions → SSH section.

-Move the downloaded id_rsa to the appropriate folder:
+Move the downloaded id_rsa key to the folder:

 Step 2.
-Now you will need to connect from an SSH client.
-The admin login is used:
+Now you need to connect from an SSH client.
+Use the login tcgsh:

 - Install (if you have not done it before) and run an SSH client; for example, you can use the OpenSSH package or any other.
 In many operating systems, it is available out of the box; for example, on Windows 10, you just need to run the following command: